- 1 Legumes in the kitchen

 Previous preparation: cleaning and soaking of legumes

-Store the legumes in good condition: It is important to keep legumes well at home to prevent molds from forming in foods that can be potentially harmful to the liver.
+- Store the legumes in good condition: It is important to keep legumes well at home to prevent molds from forming in foods that can be potentially harmful to the liver.
 This occurs when the vegetables are in open containers, with the heat and humidity of the kitchen, for many months.
-All this favors the formation of aflatoxins, toxins that produce molds, which are not visible to the naked eye or disappear by cooking, and which are carcinogenic and injure the liver.
+All this favors the formation of aflatoxins, toxins produced by molds, which are not visible to the naked eye or disappear by cooking, and which are carcinogenic and injure the liver.

 Clean and sift legumes well

 Once we have the appropriate legumes, we will place them on a sieve and we will remove them and check that they do not have any impurities like twigs or pebbles.